hhansen-bdai/pushover_listener/README.md

 their information where they have been filled in with examples, and leaving blank the blank fields.
 Then run registration.py with your desired device name.
-After this, listener.py should process for incoming messages to that device for as long as it's running
+After this, listener.py should process incoming messages to that device for as long as it's running